-The Group's ERM policy is established to identify and analyze This note presents information about the Group's exposure to risks faced by the Group, to set appropriate risk limits & each of the above risks and the Group's objectives, policies controls, and to monitor risks & adherence to limits.
-The ERM and processes for measuring and managing these risks.
-Policy and Framework are reviewed regularly to reflect Furthermore, quantitative disclosures are included throughout changes in market conditions and the Group's activities.
-The these consolidated financial statements.
-Group, aims to develop a constructive risk culture in which all employees proactively engage and understand their roles and obligations.
+This note presents information about the Group's exposure to each of the above risks and the Group's objectives, policies and processes for measuring and managing these risks.
+Furthermore, quantitative disclosures are included throughout these consolidated financial statements.

 Enterprise Risk Management Framework